TKO-Cuber/Gen-R8/README.md

   *More support will come eventually!*

   The pretty cool part is that, in theory, this tool *should* work for *any device* as long as you have firmware keys and patches (iBSS, iBEC, ASR, iBoot, and LLB).
-    *Currently the patches I am using aren't working quite right... so when I figure that out then we should be good for other versions/devices*
+    *Currently the firmwares generated are broken... this will be fixed soon*

   &nbsp;